 - Eggs are not really suitable to thicken soups, sauces, or stews as it is hard to navigate at what heat you make scrambled eggs instead of thickening your sauce.

-- Potatoes – It is one of the best tapioca flour substitutes when it comes to veggie alternatives.
-We use them all the time to thicken soups like this cream of spinach soup.
+- Potatoes: They are one of the best tapioca flour substitutes when it comes to veggie alternatives.
+I use them all the time to thicken soups like this cream of spinach soup.

-- Tomato paste – It is perfect to thicken tomato-based sauces, stews, and soups without any starch.
+- Tomato paste: It is perfect for thickening tomato-based sauces, stews, and soups without any starch.
 Not to mention it will enhance the tomato flavor.

 FAQ